OUR STAR TREK FOUND ITEM PROP GLASSES

 * Judel's Opticrystal Panel Optic cordial glass looks just like these but it is faceted and I can't tell whether these are or not.

-* Based on the size of the decanter in the middle image, which is 9 inches tall, the glasses would be between 7 and 8 inches.
+* Based on the size of the decanter in the middle image, which is 9 inches tall, the glasses would be between 7 and 7.5 inches tall.

 * Our glasses are 7.25".